jxmot/github-label-manager/github-label-manager.md

 **`getrepoinfo(repo, callback)`**<br>
 Retrieve information for a specific repository.

-Depending upon the desired HTTP method the functions above will call -
+The functions above are wrappers around GET and POST requests.
+And depending on the desired request the functions above will call -

 * `_get(func, args, callback)` -
 * `_post(func, body, callback)` -

-### Server API

-The functions above request either GET or POST methods from the server.

-### API Responses
+#### Client API Responses

 An API response is returned as a JSON string and contains -